-- (a) (10 points) Use the dimensional analysis to obtain the formula the radius, R, of the shock wave created by a strong explosion.
-The relevant physical parameters for this problem are: the time elapsed since the instant of the explosion, t; the density of the surrounding gas, ρ ; and the energy released by the explosion, E ([E] = J = ML2T-2). - (b) (5 points) Use the information in Fig. 1 for t and R to estimate the energy released during the first atomic bomb test in 1945.
-For the purpose of the present problem use $\rho \approx 1 \text{ kg/m}^3$.
+- (a) (10 points) Use the dimensional analysis to obtain the formula for the radius, R, of the shock wave created by a strong explosion.
+The relevant physical parameters for this problem are: the time elapsed since the instant of the explosion, t; the density of the surrounding gas, $\rho$ ; and the energy released by the explosion, E ([E] = J = MLT-2). - (b) (5 points) Use the information in Fig. 1 for t and R to estimate the energy released during the first atomic bomb test in 1945.
+For the purpose of the present problem use $\rho \approx 1 \text{ kg/m}^3$ .

-Figure 1: A photo of a test explosion
+Figure 1: A photo of a shock wave formed during the first nuclear explosion test occurred on July 16, 1945.